 Getting started

-This file contains a single function called main
+This file contains a single function called main, which just returns text Hello world!.
+Run the function:

 There are 3 container types: tuples, arrays and enums.
 Let's start with tuples, the product type.